Introduction to UNH Library Resources for Chemistry Students

 A. Use SciFinder Scholar at the Chemistry Library to search Chemical Abstracts for an author's articles.
 For background on SciFinder Scholar, click here.

-C. Finding your way to the journal/article (importance of journals in science)
+C. Finding your way to the journal/article

 1. Interpreting the catalog record